rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And the angel of God said to him, Take the meat and the unleavened cakes, and put them on this rock, and pour the broth over them.
 And he did so. ^0620

-Then the angel of the Lord reached out the tip of the staff that was in his hand and touched the meat and the unleavened cakes.
-And fire sprang up from the rock and consumed the meat and the unleavened cakes.
-And the angel of the Lord vanished from his sight. ^0621
+Then the angel of the LORD reached out the tip of the staff that was in his hand and touched the meat and the unleavened cakes.
+And fire sprang up from the rock and consumed the flesh and the unleavened cakes.
+And the angel of the LORD vanished from his sight. ^0621

-Then Gideon perceived that he was the angel of the Lord.
-And Gideon said, Alas, O Lord God!
-For now I have seen the angel of the Lord face to face. ^0622
+Then Gideon perceived that he was the angel of the LORD.
+And Gideon said, Alas, O Lord GOD!
+For now I have seen the angel of the LORD face to face. ^0622

-But the Lord said to him, Peace be to you.
+But the LORD said to him, Peace be to you.
 Do not fear; you shall not die. ^0623

-Then Gideon built an altar there to the Lord and called it, The Lord Is Peace.
+Then Gideon built an altar there to the LORD and called it, The LORD is Peace.
 To this day it still stands at Ophrah, which belongs to the Abiezrites. ^0624

-That night the Lord said to him, Take your father’s bull, and the second bull seven years old, and pull down the altar of Baal that your father has, and cut down the Asherah that is beside it ^0625
+That night the LORD said to him, Take your father's bull, and the second bull seven years old, and pull down the altar of Baal that your father has, and cut down the Asherah that is beside it ^0625

-and build an altar to the Lord your God on the top of the stronghold here, with stones laid in due order.
+and build an altar to the LORD your God on the top of the stronghold here, with stones laid in due order.
 Then take the second bull and offer it as a burnt offering with the wood of the Asherah that you shall cut down. ^0626

-So Gideon took ten men of his servants and did as the Lord had told him.
+So Gideon took ten men of his servants and did as the LORD had told him.
 But because he was too afraid of his family and the men of the town to do it by day, he did it by night. ^0627

 When the men of the town rose early in the morning, behold, the altar of Baal was broken down, and the Asherah beside it was cut down, and the second bull was offered on the altar that had been built. ^0628